Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Introduction

+Electronically tunable devices operating as Cooper pair splitters (CPS) have been implemented using semiconducting hybrid nanostructures, where a superconducting nanocontact is interposed between two electrostatically defined quantum dots (hereafter referred to simply as QDs) \cite{Hofstetter:2009,Herrmann:2010}.
+Several experiments reported Cooper pair splitting based on QDs realised in low-dimensional nanostructures, such as carbon nanotubes \cite{Herrmann:2010,Schindele:2012,Schindele:2014}, nanowires \cite{Hofstetter:2009,Hofstetter:2011,Das:2012,Fulop:2014,Fulop:2015} graphene \cite{Tan:2015,Borzenets:2016,Tan:2016,Pandey:2021} and parallel QDs with interdot interaction \cite{Kurtossy:2022}.
 Although these nanodevices are made of different materials all of them share some common features: (i) each QD behaves as an artificial atom with tunable energy levels; (ii) the electrons forming a Cooper pair tunnel out from the superconductor into localized orbitals on the two spatially separated QDs.

-However, real nanodevices implementing the CPS host competing processes, e.g. the local tunneling of a Cooper pair into a single orbital (i.e. normal Andreev reflection), the sequential tunneling of the two electron from a broken Cooper pair into the same dot and the cotunneling between the two QDs mediated by the superconductor.
-These processes reduce the efficiency of the splitting and hinder the observation of the correlations of the split pair.
-Many theoretical works have investigated the electrical transport properties and coherence effects of CPSs \cite{Sauret:2004,Morten:2006,Futterer:2009,Eldridge:2010,Chevallier:2011,Rech:2012,Trocha:2015,Dominguez:2016,Hussein:2017,Walldorf:2020,Buka:2022}, extending the analysis to a three-dot model \cite{Dominguez:2016} or exploring the possibility of time-dependent optimal control \cite{Brange:2021,Tam:2021}.
+Many theoretical works have investigated the electrical transport properties and coherence effects of CPSs \cite{Sauret:2004,Morten:2006,Futterer:2009,Eldridge:2010,Chevallier:2011,Rech:2012,Trocha:2015,Dominguez:2016,Amitai:2016,Hussein:2017,Walldorf:2020,Buka:2022}, exploring the possibility of time-dependent optimal control \cite{Brange:2021,Tam:2021}.

-However, the direct observation and measurement of the spin-entanglement in a CPS has not been reported so far and still remains an open challenge.
-Past experiments have probed the charge correlations of the two outputs but the detection of the entanglement has so far remained elusive.
+Past experiments have probed the charge correlations of the two outputs of a CPS.
 These experiments have been based, for example, on nonlocal measurements of the conductance, current correlations \cite{Hofstetter:2009,Herrmann:2010,Schindele:2012}, and noise correlations and cross-correlations \cite{Wei:2010,Das:2012} which allow to infer the presence of the pair splitting.
 A recent experiment has reported the real-time detection with high fidelity of the concomitant tunneling of paired electrons using a single-charge detector \cite{Ranni:2021}.